MantasBalbierius/Example/README.md

 On settings file is located on `masterAddress` name. **Example:** `masterAddress=wss://csl-masters.noia.network:5565`

 ## Settings > Node > WebRTC control port and WebRTC data port
 WebRTC is an open source project to enable realtime communication of audio, video and data in Web and native apps.
-You can check it if it is active or not by clicking on "Check port" button.
+You can check it if it is active or not by clicking on "Check port" button.<br/>
 On settings file control port is located on `controlPort` name. **Example:** `controlPort=8048`.
 Port for Transmission Control Protocol (TCP)<br/>
-On settings file data port is located on `dataPort` name.**Example:** `dataPort=8058`.
+On settings file data port is located on `dataPort` name. **Example:** `dataPort=8058`.
 Port for User Datagram Protocol (UDP)

 ## Settings > Node > Storage directory
 Storage directory is located by default on *\AppData\Roaming\noia-node\storage* but you can change it by pressing on folder icon or your storage address.